Spriguns of Tolgus: Magic Lady

 The Mortons left Decca in 1977 for reasons that remain unclear and established their own label, Banshee Records, in 1978.
-A new band was formed, retaining Tom Ling but adding Byron Giles (guitar) and Alex Cooper (drums).
+A new band was formed, retaining Tom Ling but adding Byron Giles (guitar) and Alex Cooper (drums, later of Katrina And The Waves).
 Mandy Morton became the group's focus and their last album under the name Spriguns was Magic Lady (1978), credited to ‘Mandy Morton and Spriguns’.
 The album's title was a tribute to Sandy Denny, who died during recording and as a result the content was similar in style to Denny's solo work.
 It was recorded at Spaceward Studios, produced by Mike Kemp and benefited from guest appearances by several respected figures in the electric folk world, including a return for Tim Hart on dulcimer and backing vocals and guitar work from former Gryphon instrumentalist Graeme Taylor.
 This last album is generally considered the finest work the band produced.

 After Spriguns

-In 1979, Mandy Morton signed for Polydor Scandinavia, where she gained quite a following, gradually moving away from her folk roots and, in the 1980s, touring with a conventional rock band.
-She produced the album Sea Of Storms (1979) before Mike and Mandy split and Mike returned to Cambridge, where he died unexpectedly in his forties.
+In 1979, Mandy Morton signed for Polydor Scandinavia, gradually moving away from her folk roots and, in the 1980s, touring with a conventional rock band.
+She has said that, following the decline in popularity of folk music in the UK, "we discovered after we’d been offered a residency in Oslo for the summer in 78 that there was a whole new world for us in Scandinavia.
+They were about three or four years behind the music scene in England.
+Therefore, they were still enjoying the hippie and progressive folk rock music, and so we toured Norway, Denmark and in Sweden.
+It felt like a rebirth of the band, rather than us sort of falling down like an awful lot of the bands did in this country".

+She produced the album Sea Of Storms (1979) before Mike and Mandy split and Mike returned to Cambridge, where he died unexpectedly in his forties in 1995.
 After producing Valley Of Light for Banshee in 1983, Mandy returned to England to work for BBC Radio Cambridgeshire in 1986.
 Dick Powell is the leader of Cambridge band The Melodybeats, and is writing songs and poetry and short stories and released a CD of songs about Cambridge in 2018.
 The CD featured local artistes and was called Cambridge Skies and can be found on eBay under that title.
 Tom Ling plays in Cambridge bands.
 Wayne Morrison and Dennis Dunstan are back home in Australia having fleetingly lived in California where Dennis worked for Fleetwood Mac for some time as Head of Security.

+Mandy Morton writes the No.2 Feline Detective Agency series and lives in Cambridge and Cornwall with her partner, the novelist Nicola Upson.